ad1tyad3sa1/studentCSP/_posts/2023-09-6-Week3ReviewTicket.md

 I have completed the following so far:

+1. Outlined my plan for the week

-1. Created a weather program displaying the weather of San Diego using Python Tricks
+2. Created a weather program displaying the weather of San Diego using Python Tricks

-2. Created a wikipedia search bar with javascript input/output and web interactivity
+3. Created a wikipedia search bar with javascript input/output and web interactivity

-3. Outlined my plan for the week
+4. Improved bash script

-4. Communicated with my partner about what to showcase
+5. Communicated with my partner about what to showcase

-5. Planned ahead asking feedback from Chatgpt on my program
+6. Planned ahead asking feedback from Chatgpt on my program

-6. Asked for feedback about our plan
+7. Asked for feedback about our projects and plan

-7. I commit changes on my github.io server after testing locally.
-When working successfully I push my changes to my github repository.
+8. I commit changes on my github.io server after testing locally.

+9. When working successfully I push my changes to my github repository.

 # An explanation of the code from the Javascript Wiki